____________________________________________________________________________

 - set up the classroom to

-special needs of the student.
+accommodate the special needs of the student.
 Have the

 student sit close to the